 Mentees will be encouraged to meet with their mentors as early as possible — even at the “concept” stage, and certainly when their Specific Aims are written — ideally within six months of planned submissions.
 The PI seeking assistance can present the application either orally in a “lab meeting” format or in written format.
 These initial conversations should provide general direction for the project and milestones that should be accomplished to increase the likelihood of a successful application.
 Mentors can also help with more developed grants and with reviewers’ comments on an A0 grant submission.
 One area where mentors are expected to be of particular value is to guide the faculty in reaching out to potential collaborators who will strengthen the grant.
 We encourage strong, constructive criticism (akin to what they would get from a Study Section) to provide concrete advice to our mentees.

 The success of faculty mentorship will be assessed based on these metrics:

 1. Faculty members who take advantage of the Grants Development Program will be asked to rate the value of the program in helping to obtain their grant.

 2. Faculty members will provide a list of peer-reviewed publications that they believe were impacted by the Faculty Development Program; this includes advice on specific areas of research and new collaborations that resulted from the Grants Development Program.

 Lectures and Seminars

 In addition to individual mentorship in grant development, the Grants Development Program will also be supported by seminars and workshops in grant writing.
-Limited DFD funds are available to host workshops in grant preparation at Roswell Park and to support faculty attendance at educational workshops offered by the NIH or commercial companies.
+Funds are available to host grant writing and preparation workshops at Roswell Park and to support faculty attendance at educational workshops offered by the NIH or commercial companies.
 Other lectures and group meetings will address aspects of being a successful researcher, including managing a lab, conflict resolution, and maintaining a healthy work-life balance.